learn-co-curriculum/ruby-enumerables-introduction-to-enumerables/README.md

 ## Introduction

-As programmers, we ask wonder about the world, come up with questions and then ask a computer to help us manipulate data to find answers.
+As programmers, we wonder about the world, come up with questions and then ask a computer to help us manipulate data to find answers.
 Many of those questions can be resolved by "polling" every member in a collection.
 We'd typically "poll" each number in the collection and feed that value to a